nbogie/academy-express-api-starter-js/README.md

 It does not use express router, though you are free to make use of that.

+## Configuration on dev machine

+Copy `.env.example` to `.env` and set any variables there appropriately:

+-   `DATABASE_URL` to your database's connection string.

+If you are not using a database, change server.js to remove any import of the `support/db.js` module.

+## Configuration on production environment

+If you using a DB for this API, set the `DATABASE_URL` environment variable (e.g. on render.com this is done through the UI under settings/environment).

 ## Change this README.md file!

 If you have used this project as a template, remember to change this readme file to add your own documentation and remove anything you don't need.